omeka/Documentation/source/Reference/libraries/globals/tag_string.rst

 .. include:: /Reference/libraries/globals/summary/tag_string.rst

-.. php:function:: tag_string(Omeka_Record_AbstractRecord|array $recordOrTags, string|null $link = items/browse, string $delimiter)
+.. php:function:: tag_string($recordOrTags = null, $link = 'items/browse', $delimiter = null)

     Return a tag string given an Item, Exhibit, or a set of tags.

+    :type $recordOrTags: Omeka_Record_AbstractRecord|array
-    :param Omeka_Record_AbstractRecord|array $recordOrTags: The record to retrieve tags from, or the actual array of tags
+    :param $recordOrTags: The record to retrieve tags from, or the actual array of tags
+    :type $link: string|null
-    :param string|null $link: The URL to use for links to the tags (if null, tags aren't linked)
+    :param $link: The URL to use for links to the tags (if null, tags aren't linked)
+    :type $delimiter: string
-    :param string $delimiter: ', ' (comma and whitespace) is the default tag_delimiter option.
+    :param $delimiter: ', ' (comma and whitespace) is the default tag_delimiter option.
 Configurable in Settings
     :returns: string HTML

 *****